gbv/ssso/ssso.md

-% Simple Service Status Ontology (SSSO)
-% Jakob Voß
-% GIT_REVISION_DATE

 # Introduction

 The **Simple Service Status Ontology (SSSO)** is an event-based RDF ontology for typical status in fulfillment of a service.
+The specification of SSSO was motivated by the design of an ontology of [Patrons Account Information API] (PAIA) and a redesign of an ontology of [Document Availability API] (DAIA).

 ## Status of this document